Book Review: Mastery by Robert Greene

 The Creative-Active Phase

-In his book Mastery, Greene explains that the ideal apprenticeship phase involves developing skills while also gaining clarity on human nature and one’s innate talents.
-Greene references notables like da Vinci and Jobs, who had a knack for combining both the practical and theoretical to become peak performers in their respective realms.
+In his book Mastery, Greene explains that the ideal apprenticeship phase involves developing skills while gaining clarity on human nature and one’s innate talents.
+Greene references notables like da Vinci and Jobs, who had a knack for combining the practical and theoretical to become peak performers in their respective realms.

 Mastery

-With an IQ of 150 and a penchant for multitasking, Leonardo da Vinci was renowned as ‘The Renaissance Man’ – an advanced level professional who achieved remarkable feats in art, science, and engineering.
-His pursuit of excellence earned him a reputation as ‘The Renaissance Man’ – an advanced level professional with an IQ of 150 who was able to revolutionize multiple disciplines during his lifetime.
+With an IQ of 150 and a penchant for multitasking, Leonardo da Vinci was renowned as ‘The Renaissance Man’ – an advanced-level professional who achieved remarkable feats in art, science, and engineering.
+His pursuit of excellence earned him a reputation as ‘The Renaissance Man’ – an advanced-level professional with an IQ of 150 who was able to revolutionize multiple disciplines during his lifetime.

-From painting The Last Supper to inventing flying machines centuries ahead of their time, Leonardo da Vinci’s commitment towards perfection is something we can all take inspiration from today.
+From painting The Last Supper to inventing flying machines centuries ahead of their time, Leonardo da Vinci’s commitment to perfection is something we can all take inspiration from today.
 Keywords: Curiosity, Multitasking, Excellence, Revolutionize

 Polymaths

-Key Takeaway: Polymaths can reach great heights by applying their knowledge across multiple disciplines, dedicating time and effort to master any field.
-History has proven that with hard work and dedication, anyone can attain greatness – no matter their natural aptitude.
+Key Takeaway: Polymaths can reach great heights by applying their knowledge across multiple disciplines dedicating time and effort to master any field.
+History has proven that anyone can attain greatness with hard work and dedication – no matter their natural aptitude.

-In Relation to Mastery by Robert Greene
+About Mastery by Robert Greene

 What does Robert Greene say about Mastery?